 It should be noted that saxophone mouthpieces - especially in the jazz community are expressed as a simple number, such as 6 or 7*, etc. Those numbers are arbritrary, but have some general meaning.
 With our gauge you'll develop an awareness of your personal truth, and how it relates to the industry's advertised numbers.
 Beware as the truth might differ from what is advertised!

-Back to the gauge - So our design emulates the results of using a pin guage, BUT our guage is super easy to use.
+Back to the BEHN Gauge - So our design emulates the results of using a pin gauge, BUT our guage is super easy to use.
 No more misplacing tiny pins, mixing them up, or possibly losing them.
-Everything with the BEHN tip guage is righ there on your bench in one package that can easily fit in your hand.
+Everything with the BEHN Tip Gauge is righ there on your bench in one form that can easily fit in your hand.
 You can instantly and easily toggle between imperial and metric standards without any fuss.
 And you'll get repeatable results day after day.

 Behn Tip Gauge

-The BEHN Tip Guage's mouthpiece-bed is glass.
+The BEHN Tip Gauge's mouthpiece-bed is glass.
 This glass bed adds a second level of rigidity, it is super flat, and it is the best material where thermal expansion is minimized, AND it is very good at maintaining a dust-free surface.
 Where granite stones, or other "flat metrology" materials seem to be dust magnets, plate glass is the best at keeping itself clean from debris.
-Furthermore, since the glass measuring guage is a common tool within the refacing community, it was an obvious decision to add a glass plate within BEHN Tip Guage's design - it just feels right.
+Furthermore, since the glass measuring gauge is a common tool within the refacing community, it was an obvious decision to add a glass plate within BEHN Tip Gauge's design - it just feels right.

-Mitutoyo metrology equipment have become a choice in our factory.
+Mitutoyo is our first choice in the BEHN factory.
+Their metrology equipment is just great.
 We've got 6 Mitutoyo calipers, several micrometers, height guages, test indicators, etc., all by the Japanese firm Mitutoyo.
 We've come to rely on their quality of construction, and quality of design.
-So for those looking for the best brand - or at least a very high quality brand - we offer what we have been using in the factory - a Mitutoyo Digital Indicator for an extra fee.
-Frankly the readings will be the same as the China versions, but you'll get some extra features, such as a memory function which will maintain its zeroed out setting when turned off and back on again.
+So if you are looking for the best metrology brand - for the very same thing we've been using in our factory - a Mitutoyo Digital Indicator is available at an extra fee.
+Frankly the readings will be the same as the inespensive versions, but you'll get some extra features, such as a memory function which will maintain its zeroed out setting when turned off and back on again.
 That's a biggie!
+And the quality of construction is simply unsurpassed.
+If you use your gauges daily, consider the Mitutoyo option.

 Additional hardware such as the set-screw which allows you to rotate the indicator's viewing angle is made in our factory in America.